avm99963/infinitegforums/docs/developers/add_feature.md

 ### How to add the feature switch option
 1. First of all, think of a short codename for the feature.
-2. Modify the `//src/common/common.js` file by adding an entry in the `optionsPrototype` object.
+2. Modify the `//src/common/optionsPrototype.json5` file by adding an entry.
     - All features should have the `false` value set as a default, so existing users have to explicitly enable the option after they receive the extension update.
 Otherwise, it might cause confusion, because users wouldn't know if the feature was added by the extension or Google.
-3. Now, modify the `//src/options/options.html` file by appending the following HTML code in the corresponding section:
+3. Now, modify the `//src/static/options/options.html` file by appending the following HTML code in the corresponding section:
     ```
     <div class="option"><input type="checkbox" id="{{codename}}"> <label for="{{codename}}" data-i18n="{{codename}}"></label> <span class="experimental-label" data-i18n="experimental_label"></span></div>
     ```
     where you should substitute `{{codename}}` with the codename you've chosen.
 The _experimental_ label is optional and should only be used with features which are unreliable (or could be at some point in the future) due to their nature.
-4. Finally, add the option string at `//src/_locales/en/manifest.json`, by adding the string under the `options_{{codename}}` key.
+4. Finally, add the option string at `//src/static/_locales/en/manifest.json`, by adding the string under the `options_{{codename}}` key.

 ### How to add additional options for the feature
 Apart from the feature switch option, additional options can be defined in order